The debate is tonight. I’m shaking in my boots.

 “Dude, it’s way too dangerous.”

-“But, my good friend, facing danger is an important part of growing up, is it not?”
+“But, my good friend, facing danger is an important part of growing up!”

-“Dude, she could text you the next day she had a wonderful time and they can still kick your ass out.”
+“Dude, she could text you the next day she had a wonderful time and they can still kick your ass out.
+The risk level is off the charts here my friend.
+Sorry.”

 The landscape has changed for men and this isn’t all bad.
-Encouraging men to scrupulously avoid even the appearance of taking advantage of a drunk woman certainly has benefits especially considering the prevalence of sexual misconduct on college campuses.
+Encouraging men to scrupulously avoid even the appearance of taking advantage of a drunk woman has benefits especially considering the prevalence of sexual misconduct on college campuses.
 On the other hand, women are obviously NOT made safer when we kick men like Peter Yu out of college.
-Also, denying even a woman’s self-proclaimed full responsibility has severe drawbacks for anyone who considers himself or herself a feminist or even a feminist sympathizer.
+Also, denying a woman’s self-proclaimed full responsibility is a nightmare for scenario for feminism: women MUST be allowed to be adults.
+I don’t know any other way to put it.

 Actions taken at Vassar and other colleges perpetuate the pernicious idea that women are perpetual children.
 By ignoring Mary Claire Walker’s own sense of personal responsibility and kowtowing to the time travelers, Vassar has delivered a big fat backwards kick to women everywhere.

 No one at Vassar said, “Mary Claire, from your Facebook messages it looks like you are an adult who got drunk and made a mistake.
 Is it possible that’s exactly what happened?”
 Instead, we were treated to another installment of the woman-as-perpetual-helpless-child meme.
-The fact that a woman can be incapacitated by alcohol and/or overpowered by a larger, stronger male does NOT mean she is a vulnerable infant in every situation.
+The fact that a woman can be incapacitated by alcohol and/or overpowered by a larger, stronger male does NOT mean she is a vulnerable infant in every situation no matter what.

 Repeat After Me

-Mary Claire was in the room with the Vassar employees who told her she had not had drunken sex on the rebound and was not a strong, confident, adult woman who had made a mistake.
-Vassar officials convinced her she needed to complete a special project to pass Vassar’s required “Helpless Female 101” course.
+This is what seems to have happened.
+Vassar officials convinced Mary Claire that she needed to complete a special project to pass their required “Helpless Female 101” course.
 Repeat after me: “You were taken advantage of.”
 Repeat after me: “You are a child.”
 Repeat after me: “You are helpless.”

 Ms. Walker gave in and completed her special project.
-She became a victim (perhaps a lifelong victim) and the young virgin she hurt was kicked out of Vassar a year after surrendering his virginity.
+She became a victim (perhaps a lifelong victim) and the young virgin she hurt was kicked out of Vassar a year to the day after surrendering his virginity.

 Mary Claire had expressed herself strongly, clearly, and repeatedly: her Facebook messages are utterly unambiguous.
 At the hearing, all the poor girl — her adulthood having been cruelly taken from her by Vassar officials — could do was cry hysterically and say she had been helpless.

 WHAT HAPPENED?
 It seems obvious.
 Vassar should answer for their manipulation of the young woman.
 Even worse, Mary Claire’s father is a professor at Vassar and he was right there with a front row seat for the whole sordid mess.
 He allowed Vassar officials to destroy his daughter.
 Peter Yu will be fine.
-But what of Mary Claire Walker?
-Will she ever recover?
+But what of Mary Claire?
+How will she recover?
+Who will help her?

 In Kornbluth’s great short story, humanity arrives at a future in which most people are so stupid they believe everything the tabloids tell them.
 A few million intelligent people remain; they must live out their lives surrounded by billions of morons whose stupidity and violence represents an ever-present danger.